 You could use a deep fryer for your broccoli pieces, but I take issue with wasting that much shortening unless I'm cooking a HUGE batch.
 A shallow layer of shortening or oil will do the trick, and I just keep turning the pieces until they're evenly browned.

-I serve them with a trio of dipping bowls – you can NEVER have too much dressing!
+Serve them with a bunch of dipping bowls – you can NEVER have too much dressing!